Realization Theory of Stochastic Jump-Markov Linear Systems: Jump Markov Linear Systems

-\end{enumerate} \end{Definition} \begin{Lemma} Assume that $\BS$ is in forward innovation form, it satisfies Assumptions \ref{gbs:def}, and it is a realization of $\widetilde{\y}$.
-Assume moreover that $\y$ satisfies Part \ref{real:suff:ass1.1} of Assumption \ref{gjmls:output:assumptions}.
-Then $H_{\BS}$ is also a realization of $\y$, it is in forward innovation form, and it satisfies Assumptions \ref{Assumption0}.
-Moreover, if the representation $R_{\BS}$ associated with $\BS$ is reachable and observable, then $\mathbb{R}^{n}=\bigoplus_{q\in Q} \mathcal{X}_q$ and hence $\dim \BS=\dim H_{\BS}$. \end{Lemma} Recall the notion of \emph{minimality} of a linear system realization.
+Recall the notion of \emph{minimality} of a linear system realization.
 In particular, recall that a realization by a linear system is minimal if and only if it is reachable and observable.
 In this subsection, we will formulate similar concepts for GJMLS with fully observed discrete.
 We first define the notions of reachability and observability for a GJMLS.
 We then show that a realization by a GJMLS is minimal if and only if it is reachable and observable.

 In order to formulate the conditions more precisely, we will need to introduce some notation.
 In particular, we need to define reachability and observability matrices for GJMLS.
 To that end, let $H$ be a given GJMLS of the form \eqref{stoch_jump_lin:geq1} that satisfies Assumptions \ref{Assumption0}.
 Let $N$ be the dimension of $H$, i.e. $N=\dim H$, and for all $(q_1,q_2)\in Q\times Q = \Sigma$ let